Houston Dash Earn Key Point in Their Return to League Play

 - Houston Dash Earn Key Point in Their Return to League Play - Houston Dash

-- Gotham FC's Gabi Portilho Claims Copa América Femenina Title with Brazil - NJ/NY Gotham FC

-- Spirit Hosts Portland at Audi Field to Kick off Second Half of Season - Washington Spirit

-- Utah Royals FC Returns to NWSL Regular Season with Visit to Orlando Pride - Utah Royals FC
+- Utah Royals FC Draw against Defending NWSL Champions 1-1 Away in Orlando - Utah Royals FC

+- Spirit Takes Three Points over Portland After Late Heroics from Trinity Rodman - Washington Spirit

+- Portland Thorns Fall 2-1 to Washington Spirit - Portland Thorns FC

+- Tune In: Orlando Pride vs Utah Royals on NWSL+ and Fan Duel Sports Network - Orlando Pride

-- The Assist: Orlando Pride vs. Utah Royals FC - August 3, 2025 - Orlando Pride
+- What to Watch For, Powered by Verizon, as the Orlando Pride Host the Utah Royals on Florida Night - Orlando Pride

-- Matchday Info: San Diego Wave FC vs. North Carolina Courage - San Diego Wave FC

-- Orlando Pride Midfielder Luana and Forward Simone Charley Both Removed from Season Ending Injury List - Orlando Pride

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.